Correlations of multiplicative functions in function fields: Introduction and Results

 For proving our two-point Elliott result, we in fact need a generalized version of our Matom\"aki--Radziwi\l{}\l{} theorem in function fields, where we twist the multiplicative function by an additive character, thus looking at the short exponential sum

-for almost all $G_0$.
-This exponential sum is analyzed by adapting the approach of Matom\"aki--Radziwi\l{}\l{}--Tao from \cite{mrt} to function fields (see Theorem \ref{ShortExpSumFFComplex}).
-In particular, this involves performing the circle method in function fields, which is somewhat more complicated and less known than in the integer setting and is perhaps of independent interest.
+for almost all $G_0$ (see Section~\ref{sec:notation} for the relevant notation).
+This exponential sum is analyzed by adapting the approach of Matom\"aki--Radziwi\l{}\l{}--Tao from~\cite{mrt} to function fields (see Theorem~\ref{ShortExpSumFFComplex}).
+In particular, this involves performing the circle method in function fields, which is perhaps of independent interest.

-To complete the proof, we develop a version of Tao's entropy decrement argument from \cite[Section 3]{tao} that allows us to express the two-point correlation as a two-dimensional correlation.
-By a bit of Fourier analysis, we can reduce the necessary estimate for this two-variable correlation sum to the estimate for \eqref{eq_shortexpsum} that we proved.
+To complete the proof, we develop a version of Tao's entropy decrement argument from~\cite[Section 3]{tao} that allows us to express the two-point correlation as a two-variable correlation.
+By a bit of Fourier analysis, we can reduce the necessary estimate for this two-variable correlation sum to the estimate for~\eqref{eq_shortexpsum} that we proved.

+We use our correlation results in the proof of Theorem~\ref{thm_katai} in order to reduce our classification of functions $f$ to functions that are pretentious to a Hayes character $\chi \xi e_{\theta}$.
+We eschew the need for correlation formulas, as found in~\cite{klurman}, by instead appealing to a concentration inequality that forces $f\bar{\chi \xi} e_{-\theta}$ to be close to $1$ along structured sequences of polynomials.
+A judicious construction of such sequences leads to Theorem~\ref{thm_katai}.